Ivy

 Westie Rescue Southeast (WRSE) has contacted many commercial/puppy mill Westie breeders offering a safe haven for any Westies in need.
 An Amish breeder contacted us about Ivy.

 She had been kept in a pen inside of a barn with many other dogs.
-Her legs were atrophied from lack of the ability to move around, she had countless amounts of puppies in her 4 young years and her vocal chords had been cut.
-The rescues in her area were contacted but they were unable to take her, so we flew to Ohio to pick her up and drove 8 hours back to her foster home.
+Her legs were atrophied from lack of the ability to move around, she had countless amounts of puppies in her four young years and her vocal chords had been cut.
+The rescues in her area were contacted but they were unable to take her, so we flew to Ohio to pick her up and drove eight hours back to her foster home.

 When Ivy was having her spay surgery, it was discovered that she had pyometra.
 Unfortunately, this is common for females out of commercial breeding facilities as they are kept in filthy pens or cages so they have a much higher chance of getting these infections.
 This make the spay surgery more complicated and higher risk.
 The infection was so severe that the inside of her uterus had turned green.
 The vet was very concerned about the possibility that the infection could have spread .
 She is on multiple antibiotics to hopefully prevent any further infection issues.
 The vet also confirmed her vocal cords have been cut.
 This is a cruel practice done by these mills to keep the dogs quiet.